kalimimary/Global-Superstore-Dashboard/README.md

   Note: For this question, assume that Southeast Asia comprises Cambodia, Indonesia, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam.
 - Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?

-  Which city is the least profitable (in terms of average profit) in the United States?
-For this analysis, discard the cities with less than 10 Orders. b) Why is this city’s average profit so low?
+- Which city is the least profitable (in terms of average profit) in the United States?
+For this analysis, discard the cities with less than 10 Orders.

 - Which product subcategory has the highest average profit in Australia?